robertgodfrey/robertgodfrey.github.io/essays/king-of-the-web.md

 ## Athletic Software Engineering

 I like the idea of athletic software engineering.
 I am competitive, so I think that the WODs in this course will motivate me to review and practice concepts until I feel confident enough to achieve the prescribed time.
-Years ago, I used to do Crossfit fairly often and it was always fun to compete against the other people in the gym, against the clock, and against myself.
+Years ago, I used to do Crossfit (whose WODs are the namesake for this class's WODs) fairly often and it was always fun to compete against the other people in the gym, against the clock, and against myself.
 I enjoy a challenge and I am looking forward to being tested under pressure.